-Cyber Welfare Program helps you to defend from online threats by creating antibodies with the concepts of Privacy, Security and Anonymity
+Cyber Welfare Program helps YOU to defend yourself from online threats by creating antibodies with the concepts of Privacy, Security and Anonymity

-The program has proved to provide and incorporate the conceptual and cognitive tools to improve privacy, security and anonymity online by building and modelling a secure student behaviour with conscious and instinctive reflexes to the online threats.
+The program has provided and incorporated the conceptual and cognitive tools to improve privacy, security and anonymity online by building and modelling specific student behaviour with conscious and instinctive reflexes to online threats

 Program Main Lines of Action